-The goal of SSS is to increase the college retention and graduation rates of its participants.
-The program provides participants with counseling services; academic tutoring; supplemental instruction in reading, writing, study skills, mathematics, science, and other subjects; advice and assistance in postsecondary course selection; information on financial aid; and guidance as they research, apply, and transition to four-year institutions.
+The goal of SSS/SSS-ESL is to increase the college retention and graduation/transfer rates of its participants.
+The program provides its participants with counseling services; academic tutoring; advice and assistance in postsecondary course selection; information on financial aid; and guidance as they research, apply, and transition to four-year institutions.